-Facilitating the Search for Partners on Matching Platforms: Restricting Agents' Actions
+Facilitating the Search for Partners on Matching Platforms

 71 Pages Posted: 22 Jul 2017 Last revised: 5 Aug 2020

-Two-sided matching platforms, such as those for labor, accommodation, dating, and taxi hailing, can control and optimize over many aspects of the search for partners.
-To understand how the search for partners should be designed, we consider a dynamic two-sided search model with strategic agents who must spend a cost to discover their value for each potential partner, and can do so non-simultaneously.
-We characterize equilibria and find that, in many settings, the platform can mitigate wasteful search effort by restricting what agents can see/do.
-Surprisingly, simple restrictions can improve social welfare even when screening costs are small, and agents on each side are ex-ante homogeneous.
-In asymmetric markets where agents on one side have a tendency to be more selective (due to smaller screening costs or greater market power), the platform should force the more selective side of the market to reach out first, by explicitly disallowing the less selective side from doing so.
-This allows the agents on the less selective side to exercise more choice in equilibrium.
-When agents are vertically differentiated, the platform can significantly improve welfare even in the limit of vanishing screening costs, by forcing one side of the market to propose and by hiding information about the quality of potential partners.
+Two-sided matching platforms can control and optimize over many aspects of the search for partners.
+To understand how matching platforms should be designed, we introduce a dynamic two-sided search model with strategic agents who must bear a cost to discover their value for each potential partner, and can do so non-simultaneously.
+We characterize equilibria and find that, in many settings, the platform can mitigate wasted search eﬀort by imposing suitable restrictions on agents.
+Surprisingly, restrictions can improve social welfare even when screening costs are small and agents on each side are ex-ante homogeneous.
+In unbalanced markets, the platform should force the short side of the market to initiate contact with potential partners, by disallowing the long side from doing so.
+This allows the agents on the long side to exercise more choice in equilibrium.
+When agents are vertically diﬀerentiated, the platform can signiﬁcantly improve welfare even in the limit of vanishing screening costs by forcing the shorter side of the market to propose and by hiding information about the quality of potential partners.
 Furthermore, a Pareto improvement in welfare is possible in this limit.

 Keywords: Matching Markets, Market Design, Search Frictions, Stationary Equilibrium, Sharing Economy, Platforms